 Best Handheld: Kitchen Mama Electric Can Opener

-What We Like: Excellent design, small, great for compact kitchens
+What We Love: Excellent design, small, great for compact kitchens

-What We Don't Like: Batteries required, can leave rough edges
+What We Don't Love: Batteries required, can leave rough edges

 Small kitchen dwellers, unite.
 The Kitchen Mama Electric Can Opener, available in four colors (white, sky blue, red, and teal green) is similar in size to a manual opener, with all the benefits of an electric opener.
 Battery-operated, this machine is really easy to use, with a two-tap system that slices the lid until you press it to stop.